remarkjs/remark-lint/packages/remark-lint-maximum-line-length/readme.md

 Options: `number`, default: `80`.

-Ignores nodes which cannot be wrapped, such as heasings, tables, code, link, images, and definitions.
+Ignores nodes which cannot be wrapped, such as headings, tables, code, link, images, and definitions.

 ## Install